Kindergarten

 Second-Language Programs

-To build skills for an increasingly global world, EIPS offers two second-language programs, which start in kindergarten:
+To build skills for an increasingly global world, EIPS offers French Immersion programming and two language and culture programs, which start in kindergarten:

 • French Immersion

-EIPS provides Alternative Christian programs in kindergarten at various schools.
+EIPS provides Christian programs in kindergarten in Fort Saskatchewan and Sherwood Park.
 The programming offers students a Christ-centred, biblically directed education, based on the Alberta Program of Studies (K-12).

-NOTE: Transportation fees may apply for alternative kindergarten programs.
+NOTE: Additional transportation fees may apply for alternative kindergarten programs.

 Parent involvement is a key component in the success of a child's education.
 If you are a parent or guardian of an EIPS kindergarten child, there are many ways you can get involved in your school community, such as joining the School Council at your school, volunteering at your child’s school and by staying in touch with your child’s teacher.